callan-stretton/final-project/README.md

 ## In development

-- Mute at the correct time
+- Fine tune the quote starting points
-- Pause clip after muted dialogue then start coundown timer for 5 seconds
-- Record automatically after countdown ends
+- Have ability to add scenes to database
 - Styling